Written and curated by Sunology's favorite travel blogger, Alyssa Ramos, of My Life's A Movie blog and @mylifesatravelmovie.

 Swimming in the Bio Bays is actually close to becoming banned due to the toxins on our clothes and skin that can kill the little glowing microorganisms, which is why it's important to only wear sunscreen that's mineral based and biodegradable like Sunology!
 Puerto Rico has been one of my favorite islands not just because of these mind-blowing glowing waters, but because it’s also insanely cheap, has a ton of beautiful beaches, as well as lush jungle waterfalls!

 6. Rovinj, Croatia

-Most people automatically think of Split or Dubrovnik when they think of Croatia, but there’s actually a ton of other little coastal towns that are perfect summer destinations for 2017 as well!
+Most people automatically think of Split or Dubrovnik when they think of Croatia, but there’s actually a ton of other little coastal towns that are perfect summer destinations as well!
 Rovinj is an example of one of them, and it’s actually known for having one of the most Instagramable locations in Croatia!

 The Adriatic Sea water there is so crystal clear, that anything besides mineral sunscreen would murky it up with an oily film!
 Spend your days relaxing on the smooth pebble beaches, then head in town for some fun, summer white wines, and seafood!

 Just to let you know, the Maldives is totally do-able on a budget!
 You can thank me later for that one.
 But seriously, if you’ve always dreamt of spending your summer vacation in a destination like the Maldives, you’re in luck, because Rasdhoo Island is where it’s all at…besides your entire savings account.
 Rasdhoo Island is one of the closest islands to Male, where you fly into, and can be accessed by a $4 ferry!
 Once you arrive, you’ll immediately be greeted with the Maldives’ infamous clear waters and white coral landscapes.